bitpay/bitcore/docs/mnemonic.md

 ## Validating a mnemonic

-The Mnemonic class provides a function check if a mnemonic code is valid.
+The Mnemonic class provides a static method to check if a mnemonic string is valid.
 If you generated the mnemonic code using any of the default word list, the class will identify it, otherwise you must provide the word list used.

 ```javascript
 var Mnemonic = require('bitcore-mnemonic');